nobodyscripts/LeafBlowerScript/Readme.md

   - Added apply new rods for up to legendary ponds
   - Challenge mode
   - Tourney mode (standalone, hardcoded to run first two tourneys)
-  - Selectable attack type in Tourney mode (currently hard coded to middle)
+  - Selectable attack type in Tourney mode per difficulty (currently hard coded to middle)
   - Standalone script for farming high rank ponds, F1 exit, F2 reload, F3 Activate, Hold F4 to stop on next loop.
 Set game to 10min autosave, save game with open pond slot and search ready to use, close the game before running with F3.
 Fixed nav On, Hide max shops Off.

 ## TODO